What is Procurement? The Procurement Process Explained

 Next, you must order the necessary materials from suppliers.
 If you don’t already have a list of trusted vendors, you’ll have to start building relationships to get the best deals on their wares.
 At this stage, you’ll need to work out how you will receive the goods and services, along with when and how payment will be made.

 Finally, you need to document the purchase, both for potential audits and ease of access for future or recurring procurement.
 You can use a detailed purchase order software to record data on what has been purchased, how much it cost, and where it was sourced from, creating a clear record for future purchases.
-Invoices are kept as part of the official records as well, checked against accounts payable with three-way matching in case of disputes or refunds.
-And you can record details on supplier performance, allowing you to know when it’s time to move on to new vendors for better deals or short-term savings.
+Invoices are kept as part of the official records and checked against accounts payable with three-way matching in case of disputes or refunds.
+You can record supplier performance details, letting you know when it’s time to move on to new vendors for better deals or short-term savings.

 Modern vs Traditional Procurement Processes

 The traditional procurement process used to involve a lot of paper, from spreadsheets to scheduling calendars.
 Physical requests for quotes (RFQ) and proposals (RFP) would be passed around from CPOs to procurement teams, leading to potential delays from lost or misplaced paperwork.
-And it was easy for human error to create inaccurate records like purchase orders and invoices when calculating purchase costs.
+It was also easy for human error to create inaccurate records like purchase orders and invoices when calculating purchase costs.

-With traditional, paper-bound methods, procurement could take weeks or months to complete.
-Any project involving competitive bidding would get bogged down by repeated back and forth between procurement teams and whoever was authorizing the budget, leading to a long paper trail and higher bids which might eat into the bottom line.
+Procurement could take weeks or months to complete with traditional, paper-bound methods.
+Any project involving competitive bidding would get bogged down by repeated back-and-forth between procurement teams and whoever was authorizing the budget, leading to a long paper trail and higher bids that might eat into the bottom line.

-Now, the majority of the work can be automated through procurement software which streamlines the entire process into real-time with digital accessibility.
+Now, the majority of the work can be automated through procurement software, which streamlines the entire process into real-time with digital accessibility.
 A floor manager can instantly mark they are out of supplies from the comfort of their office, automatically informing the CPO and instantly starting the procurement process without the need to generate new purchase orders.
-And if bidding is necessary, approval can be sent directly to procurement departments without endless back-and-forth paperwork.
+If bidding is necessary, approval can be sent directly to procurement departments without endless back-and-forth paperwork.

 Office Supplies